 The requirements for municipal Plans of Conservation and Development in Chapter 126, Section 8-23 of the Connecticut General Statutes have been recently updated to require the inclusion of a plan for areas of the town appropriate to receive sewer service, and areas in which sewer service expansion is to be avoided.
-In 2010, Wallingford adopted a Utility Service Area Map depicting the Town's sewer service areas in agreement with the Connecticut Office of Policy and Management and the State of Connecticut Department of Public Health and Department of Energy and Environmental Protection.
-The Town and these state entities affirmed that the sewer service area is consistent with the state Conservation and Development Plan.
-The POCD does not propose any changes to these agreed-upon service boundaries, which are shown on the following page.
+In 2010, Wallingford adopted a Utility Service Area Map depicting the Town's utility service areas in agreement with the Connecticut Office of Policy and Management and the State of Connecticut Department of Public Health and Department of Energy and Environmental Protection.
+The Town and these state entities affirmed that the utility service area boundaries are consistent with the state Conservation and Development Plan.
+The POCD does not propose any changes to these agreed-upon service area boundaries, which are shown on the following page.